Java Syntax – A Complete Guide to Master Java

 b.
 Floating point Literals

 We can specify the numeric values only with the use of a decimal point(.).
-These numbers represent fractional numbers which cannot be expressed as whole integers.
+These numbers represent fractional numbers that cannot be expressed as whole integers.

 For Example: 10.876